barney-NG/piCAMTracker/README.md

   pi-password: Olav01
 * The v0.3 image runs the B and the B Plus

-# Pictures
+# Documentation
 see [wiki](https://github.com/barney-NG/piCAMTracker/wiki) section

 # TODO
 * More testing in real conditions is needed.
 * create a full automatic setup with embedded Wifi access point. (just power on the device)
-* Save the stream and develope a debugging facility to improve the detection.
+* Save the stream and develope a debugging facility to improve the detection. (started)
 * Make libh264decoder Python 3 able and update the source repository
-* if possible avoid to decode h264  (I saw others using a splitter on the preview port)
+* if possible avoid to decode h264  (started)